Skip to content

 After users log in, Yoto redirects them back to your callback URL with a single-use code in the query string (e.g., https://your-app.com/callback?code=12345).

-If you're not sure what these terms are, refer to our Authentication Overview
+::: tip Access Token?
+Refresh Token? 🤔 If you’re not sure what these terms are, refer to our Authentication Overview :::

 Exchange this code for tokens: